ucsb-cs148-w25/pj03-gauchograduate/team/sprint03/lect10.md

 - Roadblocks: proper API authentication

 John/Vala/Kade:
 - Finished: got major requirements for COE into the database,
 - Now: getting course prerequisites into the right format, make sure it's right.
-- Roadblocks: Not sure how to do L&S courses
+- Roadblocks: Not sure how to do L&S major requirements, things like: course sequences, lab requirements